RyanShihabi/Golf-Ball-Broadcast-Model/README.md

 ## Experimental
 - Optical Flow Estimation was used to counteract the camera centering the moving ball in the same position
 - I provided an example snippet of uploading XML annotations

+## Inference
+- Note that this model was trained in slices via SAHI so predict images accordingly